Vegan Easter Egg Cheesecake

 Make sure that the Digestives you use are vegan-friendly.
 The majority are these days but some of them still sneak some milk in there!
 Mcvities are now vegan friendly after a recipe changed which is great news, but I used Ms Molly’s as they are much cheaper at just 31p per pack!

-Once the crumbs are well coated in butter, place a few tablespoons into each Easter egg half.
+Once the crumbs are well coated in margarine, place a few tablespoons into each Easter egg half.
 Then gently press them into place using the back of the spoon, being careful not to crack the chocolate.

 In a large bowl, mix together 250g of cream cheese (8.8oz) and 50g of icing sugar (6 tablespoons) until smooth.
 I used Violife cream cheese.